BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 1. The first (required) field is focused, showing the blue focus style.
 2. When the field is blurred after the user has not entered input, the error style and message appears. `aria-invalid="true"` is applied to the input, and the error message is associated with the input's `id` using `aria-describedby="[the id]"`.
 3. The user could go back up straight away to fix the field, but in this case continues to fill out the second field which has now been focused.
-4. When this **Last name** field (which is simply required and has been filled out) is blurred, the success style and icon is applied, as well as `aria-invalid="false"`.
-The final field is focused and the user begins to fill this field out.
+4. When this **Last name** field (which is simply required and has been filled out) is blurred, showing no successful message as it is not needed, and the user begins to type into the email field.
 5. The field is filled out correctly (a valid email format is used).
-So, when the user focuses the submit button, it has already successfully validated.
 6. When the submit button is pressed, there are still errors in the form.
 In which case, the **general error message** (inserted in an ARIA live region, see above) appears.
 This alerts sighted and blind users to move back up the form to fix the errors.
-7. The user moves focus up through the valid fields (which will be announced in screen readers as valid due to `aria-invalid="false"`) and focuses the first, invalid field.
+7. The user moves focus up through the successfully completed fields and focuses the first, invalid field.
 The focus style overrides the error style _but_ the message remains to help instruct the user in fixing the error.
 This is particularly important for fields expecting a certain format and requiring specific instructions.
-8. When the corrected field is blurred, the success style and icon is applied, as well as `aria-invalid="false"`.
+8. When the corrected field is blurred, the error style is removed, as well as `aria-invalid="true"`.
 The **general error message** disappears because it is no longer applicable.
 The user is free to submit.
 Pictured: the second field is focused on the (keyboard) user's way down to the submit button.

 ## After submission (no errors)